 In Picsellia you can find what is called a Playground.
-It is a place where you can try out models live right after your trained them and stored the weights and checkpoints.
+It's a place where you can try out models live right after you trained them and stored the weights and checkpoints.

 For the test, we will use the following image where we can see the ground truth overlay.
 This image has been used for evaluation so it is not part of the training set.

 Now we will try our models, adjust the threshold and see how they perform.

 Here are the steps we observe in the animation above: